-In FY 2017 and 2018, the Multifamily Program will continue to contribute Commitment Fees, Loan Management Fees, and other overhead revenue to the Agency's Operating Budget.
-The next two fiscal years will continue to present challenges: a changed financial and real estate market landscape; competition for development and acquisition opportunities in Montgomery County; pressures on tax exempt yields; and, limited access to soft debt to support affordable housing.
-Further, interest rates are expected to trend upward as the Federal Government tapers off its quantitative easing.
-The notwithstanding, the challenges Multifamily Program anticipates completing the following transactions in FY 2017 and FY 2018: at least five (5) new bond issuances that include RAD and/or Low Income Housing Tax Credits (LIHTC) from which approximately \$160 million in new mortgage proceeds is expected; one (1) FHA/FFB Financing for approximately \$18 million; and, one (1) refunding of approximately \$31 million of multifamily housing development bonds within the 1996 Indenture.
-Combined, the program will earn approximately \$3.5 million in Commitment Fees between FY 2017 and FY 2018.
+In FY 2018, the Multifamily Program will continue contribute Commitment Fees. to Loan Management Fees, and other overhead revenue to the Agency's Operating Budget.
+The next fiscal year will continue to present challenges: a changed financial and real estate market landscape; competition for development and acquisition opportunities in Montgomery County; pressures on tax exempt yields; and, limited access to soft debt to support affordable housing.
+Further, interest rates are expected to trend upward as the Federal Government tapers off its quantitative challenges easing.
+The Multifamily notwithstanding, the Program anticipates earning approximately \$2.2 million in Commitment Fees in FY 2018.